anaderi/lhcb_trigger_ml/README.md

 #lhcb_trigger_ml
-LHCb trigger based on machine learning research
+Friendly machine learning for LHCb experiment.
 Project should enable one to compare several classifiers by their characteristics based on some training dataset.

 The programming language is python,